pretix/pretix-docs/docs/guides/pretixscan/android.md

 !["Connect to device" page, displaying instructions for installing pretixSCAN, a QR code, and a token.](../../assets/screens/scan/connect-device.png "Connect to device screenshot")

-Once you click :btn:Save:, you will be taken to a page displaying a QR code.
+Once you click :btn:Save:, pretix redirects you to a page displaying a QR code.
 Scan the QR code with the camera or hardware scanner while on the setup screen of pretixSCAN.

-If you cannot scan the QR code, there is an alternative solution:
+If you cannot scan the QR code, then you can connect the device manually instead.
-Tap the three button menu in the top right corner of the pretixSCAN app and then tap "Manual setup".
+In order to do so, tap the three button menu in the top right corner of the pretixSCAN app.
+Then, tap "Manual setup".
 Enter the system URL and token displayed in the pretix backend below the QR code.

 ![Screen in pretixSCAN, asking you to choose the event for which you want to scan tickets.](../../assets/screens/scan/select-event.png "Select event screenshot")